collective/collective.volto.formsupport/README.rst

 This is useful for some SMTP servers that have problems with `quoted-printable` encoding.

-By default the content-transfer-encoding is `quoted-printable` as overrided in https://github.com/zopefoundation/Products.MailHost/blob/master/src/Products/MailHost/MailHost.py#L65
+By default the content-transfer-encoding is `quoted-printable` as overridden in https://github.com/zopefoundation/Products.MailHost/blob/master/src/Products/MailHost/MailHost.py#L65

 Header forwarding